dave-ct/ai_object_plus_water/README.md

 ## Software Configuration
-The configurable parameters are set in the file `my_configuration.py`.
-This will be moved to a JSON file in the future but to for now use this.
-Before you run the `main.py` edit this file to suit your needs.
-There are comments in the file to explain it.
+The default configurable parameters are set in the file `my_configuration.py`.
+There are comments in the file to explain what each setting does.
+Once running you can make changes through the web interface configuration menu (top right cog icon `⚙`) which will create or update the file called `config.json` in the running directory.
+Any change made will need the application to be restrated to take effect at this time,

 ## Running the program